 Hydrogen Peroxide Gel Teeth Whitening: During the hydrogen peroxide gel teeth whitening process, a gel containing a 15% or 25% concentration of hydrogen peroxide acts as the bleaching agent.
 The first step in this teeth whitening procedure involves placing retractor inside the mouth to fully expose the teeth.
 A hardening resin is then applied to the gums to prevent irritation from the hydrogen peroxide gel.
 The whitening gel is then applied and activated by a low heat, ultraviolet blue light.
 After twenty minutes, the bleaching gel is removed, whitening process checked, and then reapplied.
 This process is repeated twice more before the retractor is removed and the teeth whitening process is complete.

 Deep Bleaching: The deep bleaching teeth whitening method uses a combination of an in-office procedure and an at-home process to restore brighter teeth.
 For this teeth whitening process, the in-office procedure follows the same process using hydrogen peroxide gel as a whitening solution.
-However, trays are customized to fit individual teeth and a second visit along with continued use of the trays over a two week period is required to reach desired shade of white.
+However, trays are customized to fit individual teeth and a second visit along with continued use of the trays over two weeks is required to reach the desired shade of white.
 This teeth whitening procedure is typically reserved for people who are dealing with more stubborn stains or those caused by more serious conditions.

-Laser Whitening: This teeth whitening method is the fastest and also most expensive.
+Laser Whitening: This teeth whitening method is the fastest and also the most expensive.
 Like the previous teeth whitening methods mentioned, a bleaching agent is applied to the teeth.
-Instead of a ultraviolet light activation, a laser is used.
+Instead of ultraviolet light activation, a laser is used.
 The immensely accurate precision of a laser activates the bleaching agent on each tooth for 30 seconds.
 This allows for a complete teeth whitening treatment in 30 minutes.

 Teeth whitening is a relatively inexpensive dentistry procedure, however, the actual cost may vary depending on the method used and the dentist performing the treatment.
 While there are many over-the-counter teeth whiteners that you can use at home for under $50, in-office procedures will cost more, but be much more effective.
-In-office teeth whitening treatments can cost up to $1,000 depending on method and frequency of treatment.
+In-office teeth whitening treatments can cost up to $1,000 depending on the method and frequency of treatment.

 Find out exactly how much you can expect to spend for each teeth whitening method and how to cover those costs.

-Teeth whitening is one of the few cosmetic procedures that requires no recovery time.
+Teeth whitening is one of the few cosmetic procedures that require no recovery time.
 The longest in-office teeth whitening treatment lasts an hour and no follow-up is required.
 While there are a few general behavioral practices to follow after your teeth whitening treatment to maximize results, these in no way impact recovery.